DomWilliams0/name-needed/.planning/backlog.md

 * bug: society job is not notified if a subtask fails, causing it to be infinitely attempted
 	* e.g. haul things into a container but it's full, navigating to an inacessible position
 	* a set of completed tasks should be maintained per job
+* revamp hauling to add different methods
+	* carrying (add a new TransformChild component)
+	* dragging/pushing

 ## World generation
 * better biome generation